-Thais adore bananas when it comes to something sweet!
+Most Thai people adore bananas when it comes to something sweet!
 It is a versatile fruit that can be cooked in a multitude of ways.
-Today we feature something which is a little different and, maybe, not quite traditional, Thai fare.
-But it is delicious, nonetheless.
+Today we feature something which is a little different and, maybe not quite traditional, Thai fare.
+Nonetheless, it is a delicious treat.
 How about banana spring rolls?

-Long the poor cousin of banana fritters, banana spring rolls are actually a lot easier to make using either spring roll wrappers or rice paper for tasty banana rice paper rolls.
+Long the poor cousin of banana fritters, Thai fried banana spring rolls are actually a lot easier to make.
+You can use either spring roll wrappers or rice paper for tasty banana rice paper rolls.
 No mucking around making a batter, just roll them up inside the beautifully thin wrapper and you are done with the preparation.

-You know how crispy and delicious savory Thai spring rolls are, now imagine that golden crunchy coating around a banana, topped with some honey, shredded coconut and sesame seeds.
-I think the banana is better protected in a spring roll coating and the result is a great tasting dessert.
+You know how crispy and delicious savory Thai spring rolls are – now imagine that golden crunchy coating around a banana, topped with some honey, shredded coconut and sesame seeds.
+I think the banana is better protected in a spring roll coating and the result is delicious dessert spring rolls.

 A World of Bananas

-Bananas are the world’s most popular fruit and the most common variety in the west that is sold everywhere is called the Cavendish banana.
+Bananas are the world’s most popular fruit.
+The most common variety in the west, which is sold almost everywhere is called the Cavendish banana.
 However, there are believed to be more than 1000 varieties throughout the world.

-Did you know banana trees, which grow up to fifteen feet in height are actually the world’s tallest herbs?
-And further, the fruit is actually considered to be a berry.
+Banana trees, which grow up to fifteen feet in height are actually the world’s tallest herbs?
+Despite what many may think, the fruit is actually considered to be a berry.

-If you are concerned about washing fruit in (dirty) water before eating, then the banana, along with citrus, is your best friend because of its built-in cover.
+If you are concerned about washing fruit in water before eating then the banana, along with citrus fruits, is your best friend because of its built-in cover.
 According to the US Department of Agriculture, bananas have lots of health benefits:

-Although Cavendish bananas are very common in the west, plantains (especially in Latin America and the Caribbean) and Thai bananas (throughout Asia) can now be sourced in the West.
-In fact, for the recipe below we did use Thai bananas.
-They are a stubbier (shorter) version of the Cavendish and are nicely sweet.
+Although Cavendish bananas are the most common in the west, plantains (especially in Latin America and the Caribbean) and Thai bananas (throughout Asia) can now be sourced in the West.
+In fact, for the recipe below we used Thai bananas.
+They are a stubbier (shorter) version of the Cavendish and are perfectly sweet.

-You can read more about the pleasure of bananas here at a rather good, UK site.
+You can read more about the many benefits of bananas here.

 FREE PRINTABLE SHOPPING LIST